Spiderpig86/blog/drafts/pioneersquarelabs.md

 Soon after, the CEOs of several startups spoke.
 What I had initially expected was an entire hour of speakers going up and boasting about their successes and throw around a bunch of fancy buzzwords that would attract young developers like myself.
 However, I could not have been more wrong.

-The main takeaway from these speakers was that nothing in life was set in stone.
-The founder of Glow, a platform designed to simplify podcast subscriptions, spoke about her transition from working in the US government to solve a fundamental problem in something she loved.
-The founder of SingleFile, a company aimed to make state and local regulations compliance much easier for starting companies, went from studying law to doing tech.
+The main takeaway from what these speakers said was that *nothing in life was set in stone*.
+The founder of **Glow**, a platform designed to simplify podcast subscriptions, spoke about her transition from working in the US government to solve a fundamental problem in something she loved.
+The founder of **SingleFile**, a company aimed to make state and local regulations compliance much easier for starting companies, went from studying law to doing tech.
 As cheesy and cliche of a saying it is, the future is always full of uncertainties.

 The second part was more of a discussion with two current employees in PSL — one handling business operations and the other the principal data scientist.
 One major part of their discussion was about the process of how they vet prospective partnerships with other founders.
 The one thing that stuck out to me was how much data analysis was involved even in the initial stages of launching something new to prove if something was viable or not.